dseeler/portfolio/README.md

 # davidseeler.github.io

-This is my portfolio, hosted by GitHub Pages.
+This is my portfolio, created and designed by me.
+Hosted by GitHub Pages.

 ![Portfolio](resources/media/portfolio.gif)